 There are certain things, other than oral contact, that may trigger a bout of herpes (cold sores or fever blisters) in you and they are as follows:

 It is important for you to be aware of any and all of these situations and to take all the steps you can to deal with them in a healthy and beneficial way.

 You may not be aware that you are spreading oral herpes as it generally takes about 4 days for symptoms to show but it could be anywhere from 2 to 12 days.
 The symptoms of cold sores or fever blisters may include: fever, fatigue, muscle aches, irritability, pain, burning, tingling, and itching.

 Oral sores will cause the most pain and can make eating and drinking difficult as they may occur on your lips, gums, throat, the front of the tongue, inside of the cheeks and roof of the mouth and the gums may become slightly swollen and red and may bleed.
 The sores can also extend down your chin and neck, your lymph nodes may swell and be painful and you may develop a painful throat with shallow ulcers.

 Oral herpes is most likely to be found by your dentist and, if they develop during any of your routine dental procedures, your dentist will prescribe medications – creams or pills – before he/she continues with your treatment.
 The medications have to be started 24 hours before dental treatment and continued for 2 days after.
 Never put off dental treatment because you have cold sores or fever blisters…let your dentist decide what to do.

-To learn more about oral herpes, which is commonly known as cold sores or fever blisters, call us at 1-877-283-0497 to book your no obligation, free consultation at a time of your convenience.
+To learn more about oral herpes, which is commonly known as cold sores or fever blisters, call us at 1-877-283-0497 to book your no obligation, consultation at a time of your convenience.